harryf/comedy/docs/_shows/20190903_Kontiki_3rd_September_2019.md

 >
 > They say sociopaths lack empathy for other people.
 >
-> Some people even say, "I might be a sociopath."
+> Some people even say I might be a sociopath.
 >
-> But that's ridiculous because I have a little bit of empathy for other people.
+> But that's ridiculous because I have a lot of empathy and sympathy for all the
 >
-> I don't know.
+> lesser beings.
 >
-> I don't know.
+> Oh, my God.
 >
-> I don't know.
+> Congratulations.
 >
-> I don't know.
+> All right.
 >
-> I don't know.
+> I'm done here.
 >
-> I don't know.
+> You can now toss my salad.
 >
-> I don't know.
+> Let's get the fuck out of here.
 >
-> I don't know.
+> Give it up for Harry Potter, ladies and gentlemen.
 >
-> I don't know.
+> Please don't waste Amina's food here.
 >
-> I don't know.
+> Okay.
 >
-> I don't know.
+> Ladies and gentlemen, that was our first half.
 >
-> I don't know.
+> Stick around.
 >
-> I'm not sure.
->
-> a sociopath.
-But that's ridiculous because I have a lot of empathy and sympathy
->
-> for all
->
-> the lesser beings.
-Women.
-I'm done here.
-You can now toss my salad.
-Let's get
->
-> the fuck
->
-> out of here.
-Give it up for Harry Potter, ladies and gentlemen.
-Please don't
->
-> waste
->
-> Amina's food here.
-Okay, ladies and gentlemen, that was our first half.
-Stick
->
-> around, we've
->
-> got so much more amazing comedy.
+> We've got so much more amazing comedy.